markround/nkp-cluster-cleaner/README.md

 |`--redis-port` | INTEGER  | Redis port (default: 6379)  |
 |`--redis-db`   | INTEGER  | Redis database number (default: 0) |

-If a server is not available then you will simply see a connection error in the "Analytics" page of the Web UI, it will not affect the core operation of the application.
+#### Disabling Analytics

+You can pass the argument `--no-analytics` to the `serve` command, and it will disable the analytics components (including links in the Web UI) and will not attempt to connect to any Redis/Valkey instance.

 #### Reports
 The analytics dashboard (/analytics) provides the following visualizations and reports: